 And yet, many of us hesitate to take a vacation.
 How could that be?
 Here are some questions that run through my head before I decide to ask my boss for time off.

 What if my boss won’t allow it?

 Some managers frown upon the idea of their employees taking time off.
 This is why it’s crucial to be respectful of them and understand where they’re coming from when you make your request.
 Follow your company’s guidelines in filing your leave of absence.
 Moreover, plan around your work and talk to your boss before planning your trip.

 I remember how one of my former bosses’ managers was flustered to find out that I will be going on a two-week vacation.
-(That was my trip to Taiwan.)
 It was a month before my vacation, and everything was already in order: my itinerary, my accommodations, and even my train tickets.
 I’ve already talked to my direct supervisors eight months before the trip, and all the important tasks have been delegated so that my subordinate wouldn’t be burdened by my absence.

 She said that in our line of work, we couldn’t afford to take a vacation because of “unpredictable business needs” (I was working for a marketing production house then).
 Even so, I asserted my right to take time off from work.
 (I was fortunate that my supervisor stepped in.)
 Not pushing through with my vacation would have been disastrous for me, as I was already showing signs of burnout.